nmd95/data_suitable_lc_nn_code/README.md

 For citing the paper you can use:

 ```
-@article{alexander2023makes,
+@inproceedings{alexander2023what,
   title={What Makes Data Suitable for a Locally Connected Neural Network?
 A Necessary and Sufficient Condition Based on Quantum Entanglement},
-      author={Yotam Alexander and Nimrod De La Vega and Noam Razin and Nadav Cohen},
+  author={Alexander, Yotam and De La Vega, Nimrod and Razin, Noam and Cohen, Nadav},
-      year={2023},
-      journal={arXiv preprint arXiv:2303.11249}
+  booktitle={Advances in Neural Information Processing Systems},
   year={2023}
 }
 ```